google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/example_visualizations.rst

 Example Visualizations
 ======================

-“The five types of Nicolas Cage movies”
+“Hollywood's Gender Imbalance”
 ---------------------------------------

-Take a look at the visualization titled “The five types of Nicolas Cage movies”, which appears in `this article of the same name, authored by statistics-based media site FiveThirtyEight`_.
+Take a look at the visualization titled “Hollywood's Gender Imbalance”, which appears in `this article, authored by statistics-based media site FiveThirtyEight`_.
 Ask yourself the following questions.

 -   What do you think the key point of this visualization is?